 You don’t have to stop taking sugar altogether, just have less.
 If your overall diet is good and nutritious, relax, a bit of sweet tea is not going to kill you.

-When sugar is cut from the diet it’s replaced with horror-ingredients, and TV programmes
+When sugar is cut from the diet it’s replaced with horror-ingredients

 So what happens when sugar is demonised?
 Exactly what happened when fat was demonised, the offending ingredient is replaced with frightening ingredients such as artificial sweetener or other artificial flavourings and you end up having your insides swilled with chemicals they’re not designed to be swilled with.
 Gak.